XRPLF/xrpl-dev-portal/content/concepts/payment-types/escrow.md

     - While the escrow is incomplete, the sender is responsible for the [reserve requirement](reserves.html) of the `Escrow` object.
 - You can't create an escrow with past time values.
 - Timed releases and expirations resolve according to [ledger close times](ledgers.html#ledger-close-times).
 In practice, actual release and expiration times can vary by about five seconds as ledgers close.
-- The only supported [crypto-condition][] type is PREIMAGE-SHA-256.
+- The only supported crypto-condition type is PREIMAGE-SHA-256.

 ## EscrowFinish Transaction Cost

-When using [crypto-conditions][], the EscrowFinish transaction must pay a [higher transaction cost](transaction-cost.html#special-transaction-costs) because of the higher processing load involved in verifying the crypto-condition fulfillment.
+When using crypto-conditions, the EscrowFinish transaction must pay a [higher transaction cost](transaction-cost.html#special-transaction-costs) because of the higher processing load involved in verifying the crypto-condition fulfillment.

-If the escrow is purely time-locked with no crypto-condition, the EscrowFinish costs only the standard [transaction cost](transaction-cost.html) for a reference transaction.

 The additional transaction cost required is proportional to the size of the fulfillment.
+If the transaction is [multi-signed](multi-signing.html), the cost of multi-signing is added to the cost of the fulfillment.

 Currently, an EscrowFinish with a fulfillment requires a minimum transaction cost of **330 [drops of XRP](basic-data-types.html#specifying-currency-amounts) plus 10 drops per 16 bytes in the size of the fulfillment**.
-If the transaction is [multi-signed](multi-signing.html), the cost of multi-signing is added to the cost of the fulfillment.

 **Note:** The above formula is based on the assumption that the reference cost of a transaction is 10 drops of XRP.